A Guide to Porchetta in Rome

-In Rome there exists a delicious thing and that thing is called porchetta.
-A large, deboned piece of pork seasoned with salt and herbs before being slow-roasted to create a crispy skin exterior and moist, aromatic meat within, porchetta is a little piece of heaven for meat-lovers.
+In Rome, there exists a delicious thing and that thing is called porchetta.
+A large, deboned piece of pork seasoned with salt and herbs before being slow-roasted to create a crispy skin exterior and moist, aromatic meat within.
+Porchetta is indeed a little piece of heaven for meat-lovers.

 Here is our Local Aromas list of where to eat amazing porchetta in Rome:

-Er Buchetto (Via Viminale 2/f – Termini): A tiny taverna handily positioned near Termini train station which has sold porchetta and produce from the Castelli Romani since 1890.
+A tiny taverna handily positioned near Termini train station which has sold porchetta and a whole load of other delicious things from the Castelli Romani since 1890.

 (Via Viminale, 2/f – Termini)